How You Can Find Food Assistance During the Coronavirus

 Whether it’s getting food or direct financial help during the coronavirus pandemic, your community can play an important role in providing support.
 There are a few easy ways you can leverage your community, while also keeping yourself and others safe.

 Facebook and apps like Nextdoor can help you reach out to neighbors, family, and friends.
-By searching for groups in your local community, you can post requests for help, including requests for information about where to get free food or meals during the coronavirus.
+By searching for groups in your local community, you can post requests for help, including requests for information about where to get food or meals during the coronavirus.
 Nextdoor has even created a guide about how to use the app to support your neighborhood during the crisis.

 Create an online fundraiser